 We provide asset management services for most of our energy assets and investments, as well as to third parties.
 Our 2,700 people together deliver commercial, regulatory, government and stakeholder-related functions, as well as day-to-day operations and maintenance.
 One of our long-term agreements is to operate Australian Gas Networks’ gas transmission and distribution assets.

 Structured for Securityholders

 APA Group (ASX:APA) is listed on the ASX and is included in the S&P ASX 50 Index.

-APA Group comprises two registered investment schemes - Australian Pipeline Trust (APT) and APT Investment Trust (APTIT) - and their controlled entities.
-The securities of APT and APTIT are “stapled” together.
-The stapled structure provides flexibility for securityholders, allowing part of an APA Group distribution to be paid on a pre-tax basis by APTIT in the form of a distribution of trust income.
+APA Group comprises two registered investment schemes - APA Infrastructure Trust (APA Infra) and APA Investment Trust (APA Invest) - and their controlled entities.
+The securities of APA Infra and APA Invest are “stapled” together.
+The stapled structure provides flexibility for securityholders, allowing part of an APA Group distribution to be paid on a pre-tax basis by APA Invest in the form of a distribution of trust income.